Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Massless flows and matching algebraic generalized quantum dimensions

 By generalizing the arguments in \cite{Fukusumi:2025clr}, one can systematically generate the ideal corresponding to $\text{Ker}\rho$ respecting the condition $d_{(a)}(\text{Ker}\rho)=0$.
 First, let us consider one element $s_{1}=\sum C_{\alpha, 1} \mathcal{Q}_{\alpha}$ with $\sum C_{\alpha,1} q_{\alpha,(a)}=0$ where $\{ C_{\alpha, 1} \}_{\alpha}$ is the set of coefficients.
 The following will form the ideal preserving sector $a$,

 where we have taken the direct sum as a linear space generated by the basis $\{ s_{1}\mathcal{Q}_{\alpha}\}$.
-Mathematically, this is called the ideal generated by $s_{1}$ (This is often represented as $(s_{1})$ in literature.
+Mathematically, this is called the ideal generated by $s_{1}$ (This is often represented as $(s_{1})$ in the literature.
 We use a less common notation because we apply the homomorphism $d$ to the ideal, $d(|s_{1}|)$, as we show below).
 Because of the compatibility of the summation and fusion products, one will obtain the relation

 This relation also implies that the objects in $|s_{1}|$ are noninvertible by assuming the matrix representation of $\{ \mathcal{Q} \}$ and their linear algebra.
-In a similar way, one can construct multiple $(a)$ sectors preserving homomorphism, and we denote the preserved sector as $\mathbb{S}_{\rho}$.
+In a similar way, one can construct homomorphisms preserving multiple $(a)$ sectors, and we denote the preserved sector as $\mathbb{S}_{\rho}$.
 Hence the following defines the $\mathbb{S}_{\rho}$ preserving ideal,

 More generally, one can consider the joint or linear sum of the ideals $| s_{i}|$.

 Hence one can construct the ring homomorphism preserving the sector $\mathbb{S}_{\rho}$ as follows,

 where $\mathbf{I}_{\mathbb{S}_{\rho}}$ is an ideal satisfying $d_{a} (\mathbf{I}_{\mathbb{S}_{\rho}})=\{ 0\}$ for all $a\in \mathbb{S}_{\rho}$.
 In other words, we can obtain the following phenomenologies,